akash-8997/Counter-/README.md

 # Counter-
-This is countdown project to waiting for birthday like coming soon
+This is countdown project to waiting for present time into end time

 <br>
 Author - Akash Katiyar